-- 1. Comprehensive Tax and Decontrol Program -The President asked the Congress to pass within 90 days a comprehensive legislative package which could lead to reduction of cil imports of 900,000 barrals per day by 1975 and 1.6 million barrels by 1977.
+- 1. Comprehensive Tax and Decontrol Program -The President asked the Congress to pass

+within 90 days a comprehensive legislative

+package which could lead to reduction of

+oil imports of 900,000 barrels per day

+by 1975 and 1.6 million barrels by 1977.

-Average oil prices would rise about \$4.00 per barrel of \$.10 per gallon.
-The package which will raise \$30 billion in revenues on an annual basis includes: - (a) Windfall Profits Tax -- A tax on all domestic crude oil to capture the windfall profits resulting from price decontrol.
+Average oil prices would rise about \$4.00

+per barrel of \$.10 per gallon.
+The package

+which will raise \$30 billion in revenues

+on an annual basis includes:

+- (a) Windfall Profits Tax -- A tax on all domestic crude oil to capture the windfall profits resulting from price decontrol.
 The tax would take 88% of the windfall profits on crude oil and would phase out over several years.
-The tax would be retroactive to January 1, 1973. - (b) Petroleum Excise Tax and Import Fee An excise tax on all domestic crude oil of \$2 per barrel and a fee or imported crude oil and product import of \$2 per barrel.
+The tax would be retroactive to January 1, 1975.

+- (b) Petroleum Excise Tax and Import Fee -- An excise tax on all domestic crude oil of \$2 per barrel and a fee on imported crude oil and product imports of \$2 per barrel.
 The new, administratively established import fee of \$3 on crude oil would be reduced to \$2.00 and \$1.20 fee on products would be increased to \$2.00 when the tax is enacted.
 The product import fee would keep the excise tax from encouraging foreign refining and the related loss of jobs to the U.S.

-- (c) New Natural Gas Deregulation -- Remove Federal interstate price regulation on new natural gas to increase domestic production and reduce demand for scarce matural gas supplies. - (d) Natural Gas Excise Tax An excise tax on natural gas of 37¢ per thousand cubic feet (mcf), which is equivalent on a Btu basis to the \$2 per barrel petroleum excise tax and fee.
+- (c) New Natural Gas Deregulation -- Remove Federal interstate price regulation on new natural gas to increase domestic production and reduce demand for scarce natural gas supplies. - (d) Natural Gas Excise Tax -- An excise tax on natural gas of 37¢ per thousand cubic feet (mcf), which is equivalent on a Btu basis to the \$2 per barrel petroleum excise tax and fee.
 This will discourage attempts to switch to natural gas and acts to reduce natural gas demand curtailments.
-Since the usual results of gas curtailments is a switch to oil, this will limit the growth of oil imports. - President is asking the Congress to permit production of the Elk Hills Naval Petroleum Reserve (NPR #1) under Navy control.
-Production could reach 160,000 barrels per day early in 1975 and 301,000 barrels per day by 1977.
-The oil produced would be used to top off Defense Department storage tanks, with the remainder sold at auction or exchanged for mained petroleum products used by the Department of Defense.
-Revenues would be used to finance further exploration, development and production of the Naval percoleum reserves and the strategic percleum storage. - The President is asking the gress to amend the Clean Air Act and Gargy Supply and Environmental Coordation Act of 1974 to permit a vigor sprogram to make greater use of domest coal to reduce the need for oil.
-The program would reduce the need for oil imports by 100,000 barrels per day in 1975 and 300,000 barrels in 1977.
-These amendments would extend FEA's authority to grant prohibition orders from 1975 to 1977, prohibit powerplants easily in the planning process from burning sile and gas, extend FEA enforcement authority from 1978 to 1985, and make clear that sall burning installations that had originally planned to convert from coal to oil be eligible for compliance date extensions.
+Since the usual results of gas curtailments is a switch to oil, this will limit the growth of oil imports. - Elk Hills Naval Petroleum Reserve.
+President is asking the Congress to permit 2. production of the Elk Hills Naval Petroleum Reserve (NPR #1) under Navy control.
+Production could reach 160,000 barrels per day early in 1975 and 300,000 barrels per day by 1977.
+The oil produced would be used to top off Defense Department storage tanks, with the remainder sold at auction or exchanged for refined petroleum products used by the Department of Defense.
+Revenues would be used to finance further exploration, development and production of the Naval petroleum reserves and the strategic petroleum storage. - Conversion to the Use of Domestic Coal.
+The President is asking the Congress to 3. amend the Clean Air Act and the Energy Supply and Environmental Coordination Act of 1974 to permit a vigorous program to make greater use of domestic coal to reduce the need for oil.
+This program would reduce the need for oil imports by 100,000 barrels per day in 1975 and These amend-300,000 barrels in 1977. ments would extend FEA's authority to grant prohibition orders from 1975 to 1977, prohibit powerplants early in the planning process from burning oil and gas, extend FEA enforcement authority from 1978 to 1985, and make clear that coal burning installations that had originally planned to convert from coal to oil be eligible for compliance date extensions.
 It would give EPA authority to extend compliance dates and eliminate restrictive regional environmental limitations.
 A plant could convert as long as its own emissions do not exceed ambient air quality standards.

 II.
-ACTIONS ANNOUNCED BY THE PRESIDENT TO MEET MID-TIPM GOALS (1975-1985)
+ACTIONS ANMOUNCED BY THE PRESIDENT TO MEET MID-TERM GOALS (1975-1985)